-5.3.4 Creating a Package
+5.3.7 Creating a Package

 To create a new package inside a Modelica project, select File->New->Modelica Package.
 Enter the desired name of the package and a description of what it contains.
+Note: for the exercises we already have existing packages.